-Step 4: The 1381 Voltage Triggers
+Step 4: MCP112 Voltage Triggers

-The two 1381 voltage triggers are much like the transistors - they have to be installed the right way around, or they won't work!
+The two MCP112 voltage triggers are much like the transistors - they have to be installed the right way around, or they won't work!

-Match the curve of the 1381 with the curve printed on the circuit board in the positions '1381'.
+Match the curve of the trigger with the curve printed on the circuit board.